Our COVID-19 Emergency Preparedness Plan

-We are meeting regularly and coordinating the most appropriate protocols according to the updates and procedures from the Centers for Disease Control and Prevention (CDC), Minnesota Department of Health, local and county authorities, the Home Care Association of America, and other agencies and resources.
+We are meeting regularly and coordinating the most appropriate protocols according to the updates and procedures from the Centers for Disease Control and Prevention (CDC), Minnesota Department of Health, Occupational Safety and Health Administration (OSHA), local and county authorities, the Home Care Association of America, and other agencies and resources.
 Our response and plans may adjust according to the recommendations from these organizations.

 What You Can Do to Protect Yourself and Your Family